yaleqc/qtcodes/README.md

 Topological QEC codes disperse, and thus protect, one quantum bit of logical information across many physical qubits.
 The classical repetition code distributes 1 bit of logical information across multiple imperfect physical bits (e.g. logical 0 is 000...0 and logical 1 is 111...1).
 In the classical repetition logical 0 bit, for example, a few physical bits may flip to 1, but the majority will very likely stay in 0, thus preserving the logical 0 bit.
 Similarly, the surface code protects one logical qubit in a grid of imperfect physical qubits against Pauli errors.

-The `topological_codes` module can be broken down into `circuits` (encoders) and `fitters` (decoders).
-Additionally, unittests can be found in `tests` and benchmarking tools in `benchmarking`.
+The `qtcodes` module can be broken down into `circuits` (encoders) and `fitters` (decoders).
+Additionally, unittests can be found in `tests` and benchmarking tools in `qtcodes/tools`.

 > The rotated surface code is based on the earlier theoretical idea of a [toric code](https://decodoku.blogspot.com/2016/03/6-toric-code.html), with periodic boundary conditions instead of open boundary conditions.
 This has been shown to be largely identical, but embedding a surface code on an actual device is much easier.

 ### Circuits

-The `topological_codes.circuits` sub-module contains classes such as `XXZZQubit`, `XZZXQubit`, and `RepetitionQubit`, which each allow users to construct and manipulate circuits encoding one logical qubit using a particular QEC code.
+The `qtcodes.circuits` sub-module contains classes such as `XXZZQubit`, `XZZXQubit`, and `RepetitionQubit`, which each allow users to construct and manipulate circuits encoding one logical qubit using a particular QEC code.

 For example, we can create and apply a logical X onto a `RepetitionQubit` as follows

 ```
+from qtcodes import RepetitionQubit
 qubit = RepetitionQubit({"d":3},"t")
 qubit.reset_z()
 qubit.stabilize()